polhenarejos/acme_email/README.md

 * PKCS12 certificate storaging, with embedded private key.
 * Can revoke certificates.
 * Adjustable RSA key bit-length (2048 (default), 4096, ...).
+* Customizable key usage for the certificate: digitalSignature, keyEncipherment, contentCommitment and/or keyAgreement can be specified.
 * Fully automated or interactive.
 * IMAP and SMTP support for automated ACME replies.
+* DKIM and S/MIME checks for message authentication.
 * Staging ACME server for test environments.
 * Supports an interactive text UI, or can be driven entirely from the command line.
 * Free and Open Source Software, made with Python.